nahuel36/nahuel36.github.io/index.md

 # Finished or paused projects

 * **Focus**
-<br /> Like pong with a wall instead of an enemy,
+<br /> Like pong but with a wall instead of an enemy,
 <br /> Adding graphic effects mostly with shaders, trying to distract you

 * **Ninja Zen**